cd1zz/securitycopilot/LogicApps/PhishingLogicApp/Latest_SecurityCopilot_Prompt.md

 ---

 ## **Instruction Preprocessing**
-Before beginning the structured analysis, **disregard any disclaimer text** commonly added to emails from external senders.
-These disclaimers often include generic warnings about phishing risks or promotional content, such as:
+Before analysis, **disregard disclaimers** commonly added to external emails (e.g., “This email originated outside the organization”).
+These are **not relevant** for phishing or spam detection. **Focus only on the substantive email content.**

-- "This email originated from outside the organization."
+**When evaluating emails, pay special attention to:**

-- "Do not click links or open attachments unless you recognize the sender."
+1. **Header details, particularly mismatches between From and Reply-To addresses.**
-- "You are receiving this email because you subscribed to our mailing list."
+2. **Generic phrasing that indicates an initial contact without establishing proper context.**
-- "This email may contain phishing attempts.
-Exercise caution."
+3. **Service requests that lack specific details or industry knowledge.**
-- "Unsubscribe at any time."
+4. **Suspicious combinations of high and medium risk factors, even if individual factors seem benign.**

-These disclaimers are **not relevant to phishing or spam analysis** and should be excluded entirely from consideration.
-Focus only on the email's substantive content for behavioral and contextual evaluation.
+**If an email contains a Reply-To address different from the sender address, this should ALWAYS be documented in `logical_coherence.subtle_inconsistencies` and add to `final_assessment.high_risk_flags`.**
 ---

 ## **Step-by-Step Execution**